Force-placed insurance

 What is force-placed insurance?

-Force-placed insurance, also called lender-placed or creditor-placed insurance, is an insurance policy your mortgage lender, bank, or loan servicer purchases on your behalf.
-Your lender will only take this measure if your own home insurance is cancelled, has lapsed, or offers insufficient coverage.
+Force-placed insurance, also called lender-placed or creditor-placed insurance, is coverage of your mortgage lender, bank, or loan servicer purchases on your behalf.
+Your lender will only take this measure if your own home insurance is canceled, has lapsed, or offers insufficient coverage.

 Why would a lender take this step?
-In short, your mortgage lender wants you to keep home safe – after all, they have a vested interest in your property.
+In short, your mortgage lender wants you to keep your home safe – after all, they have a vested interest in your property.
 If you default on your loan, the lender has the right to foreclose on it.
-One way lenders ensure the well being of their investment is to require you to have homeowners insurance.
+One way lenders ensure the well-being of their investment is to require you to have homeowners insurance.

 When can a mortgage lender buy force-placed insurance?